sheeba4/foleyhougtest/plugins/mailchimp/readme.txt

 5. An example Signup Form Widget

 == Upgrade Notice ==

+= 1.5.5 =
+If you are updating from v1.4.x, you will need to re-authorize with an API key.

+= 1.5 =
+Updates the MailChimp API version, adds double/single opt-in toggle.

 = 1.4.2 =
 add customized wp_nonces functions for post-back behavior to fix 4.0 callbacks